adrian1-dot/PPBL-docs/docs/projects/param-pb-pab.md

 This is a use case for a piggy bank, built upon two kids Jack and Jill who have their own piggy banks.
 Dad and Mom can put money in either of their piggy banks.
 Jack and Jill can withdraw.
-Here we use the names as the parameters whereas in practice it will be the public key hash.
+Here we use the names as the parameters, whereas in practice it will be the public key hash.
 Additionally, the piggy bank allows emptying only when lovelace > 1M is accumulated.
 This smart contract demonstrates use of parameterization in Plutus contracts.
 The validator scripts of the piggy banks are parameterized by the name of the beneficiary.